w3f/Grant-Milestone-Delivery/evaluations/polkadotjs-nocode-plugin-ezcode_2_cruikshankss.md

 I verified the block number and amount held in a wallet on https://polkadot.js.org/apps/#/explorer.

+I tested their live app more in my [Milestone 1 Evaluation]().

+I did not read through all of their code, neither did I perform any unit tests on their code.

 ## 7. Milestone Deliverables (see table above)

 ## Conclusion
-It seems they've built a great plugin & tutorial documentation for Bubble beginners to understand and rebuild their demo app.
-Legally, I want to see documentation of a simple, brief list of links of the APIs they use for a Bill of Technology.
-It makes testing easier and it provides a minimum software architecture tech stack to increase maintainability, versioning, etc. Here's my comment where I started a [Tech Stack](https://github.com/w3f/Grant-Milestone-Delivery/pull/363#issuecomment-1045480263) for them.
+It seems they've built a great plugin & tutorial documentation for Bubble beginners to understand and rebuild the EzCode demo app.